spacetelescope/jdaviz/docs/installation.rst

 Once installed, ``jdaviz`` can be run either as a standalone web application or in a Jupyter notebook.

-As a Desktop Application
+As a Web Application
 ------------------------

-``jdaviz`` provides a command-line tool to start the desktop application.
+``jdaviz`` provides a command-line tool to start the web application.
 To see the syntax and usage, from a terminal, type::

     jdaviz --help